diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 Author: Diyaa<br>
 Published date: August 3rd, 2024<br>
-Last updated: August 3rd, 2024<br>
+Last updated: August 18rd, 2024<br>

-Documentation of how to use Pfsense to utilize Policy Based Routing (PBR) to a remote cloud virtual private server over a WireGuard VPN tunnel.
-This will allow you to setup custom routes for specific hosts in your network to route out of a VPS public IP.
+This article explains how to utilize Policy Based Routing (PBR) to a remote cloud virtual private server over a WireGuard VPN tunnel in Pfsense.
+This will allow for the setup of custom specific host default route modification based on the policy based routing policies.

 > [!WARNING]
 > I am using nftables in this setup.
-Installing nftables over iptables "might" override your iptables ruleset.
+Installing nftables over iptables might override your iptables ruleset.

 I am using the range of `198.51.100.0/30` on the VPN tunnel between the VPS and Pfsense.
 Just in case you are asking "Isn't that a public IP?".
-Please, review [RFC5737](https://www.rfc-editor.org/rfc/rfc5737) 😉.
+Review [RFC5737](https://www.rfc-editor.org/rfc/rfc5737) for more information about documentation IP ranges.

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420030137.png]]

 I am also doing MSS clamping to ensure that the TCP segment size does not exceed the value of the MTU on the WireGuard VPN tunnel.
 What is MSS clamping you ask?
-Review [RFC4459](https://www.rfc-editor.org/rfc/rfc4459) 😉.
+Review [RFC4459](https://www.rfc-editor.org/rfc/rfc4459) for more information on MSS clamping.

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420030529.png]]

 # Diagram:

-This is a diagram overview of what will be configured by following the steps in this document.
+This is a diagram overview of what will be configured by following the steps in this article.

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Diagram/Policy-Based-Routing-With-Pfsense-over-WireGuard.drawio.svg]]

 # VPS setup:

-## Install required packages:
+## Install Required Packages:

 Install all the required packages on your VPS.